Minhtrong360/truyencuaban/README.md

 ## Technologies Used

-The Reading Stories Web Application is built using the following technologies:
+The TruyenCuaBan Web Application is built using the following technologies:

 HTML
 CSS